CURENT/agvis/README.md

 + Report bugs or issues by submitting a [GitHub issue][GitHub issues]
 + Submit contributions using [pull requests][GitHub pull requests]
 + Read release notes highlighted [here][release notes]
-+ Check out and cite our [paper][arxiv paper]
++ Check out and cite our [paper][naps paper]

 # Citing AGVis

 If you use AGVis for research or consulting, please cite the following publications in your publication:

-> Parsly, N., Wang, J., West, N., Zhang, Q., Cui, H., & Li, F. (2022).
-"DiME and AGVIS A Distributed Messaging Environment and Geographical Visualizer for Large-scale Power System Simulation". arXiv. https://doi.org/https://arxiv.org/abs/2211.11990v1
+> N. Parsly, J. Wang, N. West, Q. Zhang, H. Cui and F. Li, "DiME and AGVis: A Distributed Messaging Environment and Geographical Visualizer for Large-Scale Power System Simulation," 2023 North American Power Symposium (NAPS), Asheville, NC, USA, 2023, pp. 1-5, doi: 10.1109/NAPS58826.2023.10318583.

 Please refer as **LTB AGVis** for the first occurence and then refer as **AGVis**.